 Whether you’re a local, national or international business, you need an online presence because the world is becoming increasingly digital.
 With 30% of the web using it, WordPress websites are is your best bet.
 But what is even more amazing is how easily you can turn a simple WordPress website into a full-fledged online store, from which your customers can book products, pay, order them for delivery, just like they would on any other e-commerce website such as Amazon or Alibaba.

 It requires you to install a few plugins, which you could either do yourself or hire a developer, depending on your budget.
 Most of the plugins are either free or come at affordable annual licenses and tech support.

 We compiled a list of the 20 important plugins you will need to turn your WordPress website into an online store, starting from setting up basic functions such as payment, to helping market and promote, and increase sales from your store.
 These are for stores that sell tangible, physical products.
 For virtual or digital products (such as software), there are a different set of plugins required.

-20 Plugins to Convert WordPress site to WooCommerce Store:
+Convert WordPress site to WooCommerce Store:

 1. WooCommerce Stripe Payment Gateway

 Stripe allows you to take payments directly onto your WooCommerce store (instead of redirecting to third-party gateways), and allows you to accept a range of cards and is now also integrated to Apple Pay.
 This allows the customer to freely pay as they wish and also to save their cards, which is useful for recurring customers.
 Since its last update, WooCommerce will ask you to select Stripe during installation itself, which saves you the effort of downloading it separately.

 2. Inventory Management